 One vehicle per runner in the main parking lot at the trailhead.
 If you have more than one vehicle

-in your group of family, friends, crew, or pacers, please have them park at the overflow parking.
-There
+in your group of family, friends, crew, or pacers, please have them park at the overflow parking at the church until Sunday 9 am.

-will be runners who are doing this all solo, and I would like to give them the opportunity to park as close
+There will be runners who are doing this all solo, and I would like to give the the opportunity to park as close

 to the trailhead as possible.
 Space will not be a problem I expect for Thursday and Friday.
 This is more of